icure/medtech-docs/sdks/tutorial/index.md

 </details>

-When creating your data samples, iCure will automatically assign an id to each of them, similarly to what happens for patients.
+When creating your {{ services }}, iCure will automatically assign an id to each of them, similarly to what happens for patients.

 But what happens if you don't know these ids?
 How can you find back your data?

-## Search for data samples satisfying some criteria
+## Search for {{ services }} satisfying some criteria
 Sometimes you will want to search for data which satisfies some specific criteria.

 You can do this using the `filter` services of the apis, such as `dataSampleApi.filterDataSamples` or `patientApi.filterPatients`.